The Detail (The Wire)

-"The Detail" is the second episode of the first season of the HBO original television series, The Wire (2002-2008).
+"The Detail" is the second episode of the first season of the American crime drama The Wire.
 The episode was written by David Simon from a story by David Simon and Ed Burns and was directed by Clark Johnson.
-It originally aired on June 9, 2002.
+It debuted on June 9, 2002, on HBO in the U.S. The story focuses on the Baltimore police investigating the murder of a witness who testified against the Barksdale gang and recruiting Bubbles as an informant.

+On its premiere, "The Detail" had nearly 2.8 million viewers.
+The episode received positive reviews, especially regarding two scenes that commented on the Chicken McNugget and U.S. drug policy.

 Plot

-Bunk and McNulty investigate Gant's murder.
-McNulty believes the Barksdales had him killed as a show of force towards potential witnesses; Bunk is skeptical that anybody would kill a witness after they had already testified.
+McNulty and Bunk investigate William Gant's murder.
+McNulty believes the Barksdale Organization had him killed as a show of force towards potential witnesses; Bunk is skeptical that anybody would kill a witness after they had already testified.
 McNulty visits Judge Phelan, who pressures Deputy Commissioner Burrell to have Lieutenant Daniels allow McNulty on the case.
 Mollified, Phelan agrees not to call the media about the murder.